Skip to Main Content

 Instructors will communicate with students out of lab using e-mail and Moodle.
 All ISU students have been assigned an ISU account, which can be activated without an additional fee.

-When students communicate with their instructor using e-mail there are specific rules (1-4) they must follow or the instructor is NOT required to respond.
+When students communicate with their instructor using e-mail they are required to use the ISU Academic Communication guidelines as well as specific rules 1-4 or the instructor is NOT required to respond.
 Instructors are also not required to respond to an e-mail if it is about an assignment that is due in 2 business days or less OR an absence that has already occurred or will occur in less than two business days.

 1. Subject must include the course number (i.e. Biol 1101L) AND the section number for which you are registered (i.e. 01, 02 etc.),